5 Ways to Market Your Business Before Ever Planting Your First Seed

 Promote events

 To build your email list, consider offering an incentive for signing up, such as a discount on their first purchase or exclusive access to certain events, products, or content.
-If you offer online purchasing—even simply offering Venmo or PayPal at your flower stand—you can collect emails from everyone who purchases from you.

 5. Gather Feedback